grafana/k6-docs/README.md

 ```

 Note that starting up the docker takes several minutes, during which the
 website will not be accessible.
-Use `docker-compose log -f web` to track
+Use `docker-compose logs -f web` to track
 progress.

 Then visit http://localhost:8100